What are Cloud Services?

 Software-as-a-Service (SaaS): Way further up the value chain is SaaS, which is simply software that is delivered on an as-needed basis, as often as not through a simple thin client that is either resident in, or based on the same technology as, a browser.
 Hard as it may be to remember, until the early 2000’s, the standard way to start using a piece of software was to buy it on a disk, then install it onto a single client machine.
 Now, through the magic of the Internet, the software is generally accessed across an HTTP connection—from design like Adobe to instant messaging like Slack, to project management like Atlassian, consumers, and corporate employees alike benefit from software that is largely cloud-resident.

-Application Programming Interfaces (APIs): Perhaps the newest cloud service is the API—generally speaking, this is a service that may do something extremely sophisticated but has a simple programming interface for the user to use.
+Application Programming Interfaces (APIs): Perhaps the most popular cloud service is the API—generally speaking, this is a service that may do something extremely sophisticated but has a simple programming interface for the user to use.
 For instance, with a single line of code, today’s developers can find out the exact location of a cell phone, the translation of a sentence into a near-infinite array of languages, and even the mood implied by a typed message.
 No cloud services definition is complete without considering APIs, as they are reshaping how software is developed, evolved, and deployed.

 Combining Cloud Environments and Cloud Services